 OVERALL: Las Gaviotas Surf Spot is a fun, rideable wave for all levels of surfers.
 Definitely worth the trip across for the border for a chance to score an empty lineup.

 I’d recommend Sayulita if you are interested in going further South to explore surf spots in mainland Mexico.
-Otherwise, find other Surf Spot reviews here and subscribe for more reviews like this below:
+Otherwise, find other Surf Spot reviews here and subscribe below to get my newest surf reviews released monthly!

 Please keep your parks and beaches clean by picking up after yourself.
 Do me a favor and surf Las Gaviotas how you found it.
 Check out Surfrider Baja Ensenada if you are looking to participate or contribute to a charitable ocean cause.